Katie Hurley: Personal life

-Hurley was married to Joe Alexander in 1944, and had two children, David and Susan.
-She remarried in 1960 to Jim Hurley, a delegate to the Alaska Constitutional Convention and a member of the first state legislature.
+Hurley was married to Joe Alexander in 1944; they had two children, David and Susan.
+In 1960, she married Jim Hurley, a delegate to the Alaska Constitutional Convention and a member of the first state legislature.
 They had a daughter, Mary.
-They moved to Palmer in 1960, purchased the office of the Alaska Title Guaranty company, and later moved to the shore of Wasilla Lake in 1963.
+They moved to Palmer in 1960, purchased the office of the Alaska Title Guaranty company and later moved to the shore of Wasilla Lake in 1963.
 They divorced some time after that.

-She was the organist for St. David's Episcopal Church in Wasilla for decades.
+Katie Hurley was the organist for St. David's Episcopal Church in Wasilla for decades.
 In 2001, she received the Dot Jones award, named for the first woman mayor of the Mat-Su Borough.
 In 2009, she was inducted into the Alaska Women's Hall of Fame.
-Hurley died near family in a private memory care facility in Portland, Oregon where she spent the final years of her life.
-Hurley's passage left delegate and former Alaska state senator Vic Fischer as the sole remaining living participant in the state's Constitutional Convention.
+She died near family in a private memory care facility in Portland, Oregon where she lived the final years of her life.
+Her passage left delegate and former Alaska state senator Vic Fischer as the only living participant in the state's Constitutional Convention.